 You can also find a physiotherapist using the search facility on the Physio First website.

-NHS Choices has information about physiotherapy, how to access it privately or through the NHS, and the techniques that a physiotherapist may use to treat you.
+The NHS website has information about physiotherapy, how to access it privately or through the NHS, and the techniques that a physiotherapist may use to treat you.